project-open-data/project-open-data.github.io/schema.md

 Tags                | Tags (or keywords) help users discover your dataset, please include terms that would be used by technical and non-technical users.             | keyword
 Last Update         | Most recent date on which the dataset was changed, updated or modified.                                                                        | modified
 Publisher           | The publishing agency.                                                                                                                         | publisher
-Contact Name        | Contact person's name for the asset.                                                                                                           | person
+Contact Name        | Contact person’s name for the asset.                                                                                                           | person
-Contact Email        | Contact person's email address. 			           	                                                                                             | mbox
+Contact Email        | Contact person’s email address. 			           	                                                                                             | mbox
 Unique Identifier   | A unique identifier for the dataset or API as maintained within an Agency catalog or database.                                                 | identifier
 Public Access Level | The degree to which this dataset **could** be made publicly-available, *regardless of whether it has been made available*.
 Choices: Public (is or *could be* made publicly available), Restricted (available under certain conditions), or Private (never able to be made publicly available)  | accessLevel